-What is the current strike action about?
+What is the ongoing strike action about?

 In basic terms, one of the tasks of a doctor’s union is to negotiate a MECA (Multi-Employer Collective Agreement), a type of employment contract, that their members will sign when they start work with any DHB in New Zealand.
 This type of contract ensures that all new employees, regardless of location, are employed under the same terms and conditions, and historically these terms have been negotiated between junior doctors’ unions and the 20 DHBs who work together in these negotiations as one collective.